cvxgrp/pymde/docs_src/source/mde/index.rst

 -----------------

 In this section, we introduce the concept of an MDE problem, whose solution is an embedding.
-At a high-level, the objective of the MDE problem is to minimally distort known relationships between some pairs of items, while possibly satisfying some constraints.
+At a high-level, the objective of an MDE problem is to minimally distort known relationships between some pairs of items, while possibly satisfying some constraints.